Written by Craig Fearn

 5. Header Hierarchy: Are H2s and H3s Logical?

 Use H2s for main sections, H3s for subsections within those.
-Don't skip levels (H1 to H3 without H2).
+Do not skip levels (H1 to H3 without H2).
 Include secondary keywords naturally in subheadings.
-Headers break up content and improve user experience.
+Headers break up content and improve user experience—pages with clear headers keep visitors engaged longer.

 6. Content Quality: Is It Genuinely Useful?